 6. Take Care of Pending Work

 Let not the fact that you are at an airport keep you from completing your pending work, as Terminal 2 houses a full-fledged business centre, Regus.
 It features a shower area, café, co-working spaces, business lounge, private workspaces, conference facilities and meeting rooms.
 After a long and exhausting flight, you can come here to get refreshed, have breakfast and get started with work before you have to board another flight.
 Now, you know that the Mumbai Airport is so much more than just an airport.
-It’s a museum, shopping mall, food court, hotel, business hub and spa all in one.
+It’s one of the most convenient hotels in Mumbai, a museum, shopping mall, food court, business hub and spa all in one.
 So, don’t be afraid to book flights with long layovers because, with all these options at your disposal of keeping yourself engaged, such periods will never be boring again.